Beginner's Guide to Sisense BloX with Actions

 Creating a BloX Template

-2. From the sidebar, click Advanced Configuration.
+1. From the dashboard, click > Advanced Configuration.
+The widget editor opens.

 The Sisense BloX Template Editor contains the following key elements: